How to Get a Private Investigator License in Vermont

 • Complete required training

-• Have a job with a licensed Vermont private investigative agency
+• Have employment with a licensed Vermont private investigative agency

 Step 2.
-Satisfy Training and Experience Mandates for Private Investigators in Vermont
+Satisfy Training and Experience Requirements for Private Investigators in Vermont

 Experience